flanksource/konfigadm/docs/integration.md

 supported. `konfigadm` assumes several things:

 1. The SSH user is root
-1. SSH key authentication uses an SSH agent
+1. SSH key authentication uses an SSH agent or `~/.ssh/id_rsa` does not require a password
 1. The SSH port is 22

 The inventory can be used by invoking: